High-temperature superconductivity from kinetic energy: Model

 \subsection{The double Kondo model}

-We consider a \textit{double Kondo model}, which consists of two separate spin 1/2 Kondo models in two layers coupled together by an inter-layer spin-spin coupling $J_\perp$.
-Each Kondo model has the itinerant electron coupled to localized spin moments through the Kondo coupling $J_K$(See Fig~\ref{fig:1}(a)).
-The Hamiltonian of the double Kondo model is given by,
+We consider a double Kondo model, consisting of two separate spin-1/2 Kondo models in two layers coupled by an inter-layer spin-spin coupling, $J_\perp$.
+Each Kondo model involves itinerant electrons coupled to localized spin moments through the Kondo coupling, $J_K$ (see Fig.~\ref{fig:1}(a)).

-where $c_{i;l;\sigma}$ is the creation operator of the conduction electron, while $\vec S_{i;l}$ denotes the localized moment of the electron at site $i$ and layer $l=t,b$.
-Note $l=t$ ($l=b$) labels either the C layer or S layer in the top (bottom) group of the individual Kondo model.
-Similarly, the spin operator of the itinerant electron is defined as $\vec s_{c;i;l}=\frac{1}{2} \sum_{\sigma,\sigma'}c^\dagger_{i;l\sigma} \vec \sigma_{\sigma \sigma'}c_{i;l\sigma'}$, with a spin quantum number $\sigma=\uparrow,\downarrow$.
-The projection operator $P$ is introduced to remove the double occupancy of the conduction electrons at each site.
-We will consider the regime with strong $J_\perp$, so the two Kondo models are entangled with each other, although there is no inter-layer hopping $t_\perp$ between them.
-Moreover, we ignore the intra-layer spin-spin couplings as they do not change the physics qualitatively in the large $J_K,J_\perp$ limit we are going to consider.